Hydrodynamic limit and Propagation of Chaos for Brownian Particles reflecting from a Newtonian barrier: Skorohod Map: Construction and Estimates

 We take $v = 0$ for convenience.
 The fact that we have a strong solution of the system follows from the path-by-path construction.
 We apply a transformation of measure argument.
 As mentioned in Remark \ref{remark: sMap}, for a fixed time $t \in [0, T],$

 which, due to nonegativity of $X^{(n)}_i(0)$ and the fact that $Y^{(n)} \leq 0,$

-This is equivalent to saying Brownian motion with a nonnegative drift has a running minimum below zero less than the running minimum of a simple Brownian motion.
-It follows from continuity of the processes on $[0, T]$ that $\sup_{0 < u < t} |V^{(n)}(u)| \, \leq |V^{(n)}(T)| < \infty$ almost surely.
+This is equivalent to saying a continuous function plus a nonnegative drift has a running minimum below zero less than that of the continuous function.
+It follows from continuity of the processes on $[0, T]$ that $\sup_{0 \leq u \leq t} |V^{(n)}(u)| \, \leq |V^{(n)}(T)| < \infty$ almost surely.
 Therefore